aspose-cells/Aspose.Cells-Doc-md/turkish/pythonnet/developer-guide/pivot-tables/manage-value-fields/_index.tr.md

 ---

-Value fields are the heart of every pivot table, the numeric aggregates that summarise the source data.
-In Aspose.Cells for Python via .NET, the data region of a pivot table is populated by adding base fields to it through `PivotTable.add_field_to_area`, and each field placed in that region can have its own summary function.
-When two or more data fields exist, Aspose.Cells exposes a special aggregate field, `PivotTable.values_field`, that can be plotted onto the Row or Column axis as a base field, giving you finer control over how value fields appear in the layout.

 ## Adding a Field to the Data Region

 Adding a base field to the data (value) region is the first step in shaping how a pivot table aggregates your source data.
 Aspose.Cells exposes `PivotTable.add_field_to_area(PivotFieldType, str)`, an overload that accepts the constant `PivotFieldType.DATA` and the source-column name.
 Once a field is added to the data region, the API exposes it through the `PivotTable.data_fields` collection, in the order in which the fields were added.
 By default, a numeric source column is summarised with `ConsolidationFunction.SUM`, while a non-numeric column defaults to `Count`.

 ## Changing the Summary Function

-Every field placed in the data region is wrapped internally as a `PivotField` instance, and its `function` property returns a value from the `ConsolidationFunction` enum.
-The same `function` setter lets you switch between the available aggregates, including `Sum`, `Count`, `Average`, `Max`, `Min`, `Product`, `StdDev`, `StdDevp`, `Var`, and `Varp`.

 {{% alert color="primary" %}}
 Changing `function` only affects the aggregate, the source column does not change.
 {{% /alert %}}

-You can therefore leave one data field as `Sum` while you add a second data field that targets the same source column but uses `Count` or `Average`, all in a single pivot.

 ## Plotting Value Fields to Row or Column Axis